 U.S. Department of Health and Human Services.

 For most publications, include just the year in parentheses.

 For publications with no publication date noted, use the letters n.d. within the parentheses to indicate "no date."
 The most common type of resource with no date is a webpage.

 For some serial publications like newspapers and popular magazines that are easier to find with the month or day of publication rather than a volume and issue number (such as a weekly news magazine like Time or a daily newspaper like The New York Times), include the month or month and day.

-For articles, you should generally provide volume and page numbers for the publishing information.
-Italicize the volume number and use an en dash between the page numbers.
-(Include issue numbers only if the issues all start over with page 1.)
+For articles, you should generally provide volume, issue, and page numbers for the publishing information.
+Italicize the volume number, enclose the issue number (in plain text, not italics) in parentheses, and use an en dash between the page numbers.
+(In APA 6, iclude issue numbers only if the issues all start over with page 1.)
 For examples and more information, see our Common Reference List Examples page.

 Article in a journal:

 Thompson, I., & Wittek, A. L. (2016).
 Writing as a mediational tool for learning in the collaborative composition of texts.
 Learning, Culture and Social Interaction, 11, 85–96. https://doi.org/10.1016/j.lcsi.2016.05.004

 Damron, R., & Brooks, R. C. (2017).
 Using autoethnography to bring together writing center and composition practicums.
 In A. J. Myatt & L. L. Gaillet (Eds.), Writing program and writing center collaborations: Transcending boundaries. https://doi.org/10.1057/978-1-137-59932-2_3